PlaidCloud/website/content/en/docs/concepts/services-networking/dual-stack.md

 #### Dual-stack options on new Services

 1. This Service specification does not explicitly define `.spec.ipFamilyPolicy`.
-When you create this Service, Kubernetes assigns a cluster IP for the Service from the first configured `service-cluster-ip-range` and sets the `.spec.ipFamilyPolicy` to `SingleStack`. ([Services without selectors](/docs/concepts/services-networking/service/#services-without-selectors) and [headless Services](/docs/concepts/services-networking/service/#headless-services) with selectors will behave in this same way.)
+When you create this Service, PlaidCloud assigns a cluster IP for the Service from the first configured `service-cluster-ip-range` and sets the `.spec.ipFamilyPolicy` to `SingleStack`. ([Services without selectors](/docs/concepts/services-networking/service/#services-without-selectors) and [headless Services](/docs/concepts/services-networking/service/#headless-services) with selectors will behave in this same way.)

 {{< codenew file="service/networking/dual-stack-default-svc.yaml" >}}

 1. This Service specification explicitly defines `PreferDualStack` in `.spec.ipFamilyPolicy`.
-When you create this Service on a dual-stack cluster, Kubernetes assigns both IPv4 and IPv6 addresses for the service.
+When you create this Service on a dual-stack cluster, PlaidCloud assigns both IPv4 and IPv6 addresses for the service.
 The control plane updates the `.spec` for the Service to record the IP address assignments.
 The field `.spec.ClusterIPs` is the primary field, and contains both assigned IP addresses; `.spec.ClusterIP` is a secondary field with its value calculated from `.spec.ClusterIPs`.

       * For the `.spec.ClusterIP` field, the control plane records the IP address that is from the same address family as the first service cluster IP range.
       * On a single-stack cluster, the `.spec.ClusterIPs` and `.spec.ClusterIP` fields both only list one address.